 - Increased processing time – indicating a worn generator assembly

 Standard operating procedures will help minimize wear on your homogenizer bearing assemblies.
 All personnel responsible for operating the equipment should be familiar with the procedures.

 Here are some suggestions:

 - Samples should not be allowed to dry or harden on surfaces.
 Clean all components of the shaft tube, shaft and sealing parts after each use by operating the unit in a mild cleaning solution of formalin or alcohol.
 Check our recent blog post on cleaning and sterilizing recommendations for an in-depth look at this topic.

 - Only activate the homogenizer when the generator is immersed in the sample.
 The sample serves as a lubricant to keep components from damage due to overheating.
 An ideal sample depth is 55 mm, otherwise use slower speeds or shorter cycles.
 The generator should be ≥10mm from the bottom of the sample container.

-- Check gasket seals by observing the top cooling port.
+- Check gasket seals by observing the top cooling port on the shaft tube.
 If you see fluids emerging from this port it indicates worn gaskets that can allow sample to reach the drive motor.
 Immediately turn off the unit and replace the gaskets.

 - Use the mounting stand to position the homogenizer at an angle and off center in the sample container.
 This helps avoid a vortex that could result in a “dry running” generator and overheated bearings.

 More details on maintaining your CAT Scientific homogenizer are provided in the operations manual for the model you are using.
-But if you’d like additional information please send us your question.
+But if you’d like additional information please send us your questions.